Chapter 16

 In this system, we do not take out insurance.
 Being insured is part of social protection, and the banker, which we deal with in the next chapter, also takes care of compensation for losses.

-In the rest of this chapter, we designate internal as all the countries which have agreed to apply at least partially the precepts of this book, and external as the others.
+In the rest of this chapter, we refer to 'internal' countries as those that have agreed to apply at least partially the principles of this book, and 'external' as all others.

 Internally, there is no longer any paper currency: all transactions are dematerialized.